Homeowners and builders: Are you building or renovating a home?

-For more information check the 'Are you building or renovating your home?' fact sheet (PDF 195KB).
+For more information check the 'Are you building or renovating your home?' fact sheet.

 NatHERS star ratings estimate the thermal comfort of your home on a scale of between zero to ten stars.
 For more information on how the star ratings are calculated, what is rated and what the stars mean see our Star rating scale page.

 It is recommended that you use a NatHERS Accredited Assessor to conduct your house energy rating.
 Accreditation ensures they have completed the relevant training to provide a reliable energy rating for your home.

-To find a NatHERS Accredited Assessor, you, your builder or architect can contact one of the two Assessor Accrediting Organisations (AAOs):
+To find a NatHERS Accredited Assessor, you, your builder or architect can contact one of the three Assessor Accrediting Organisations (AAOs):